GeneralA6/menu-handler/README.md

 type: `function`
 arguments:
-  `menu` type: `object`
+- `menu` type: `object`
-  `e` type: `event`
+- `e` type: `event`
-note: on open, close events related to the menu will need to be included in the custom function in order for them to work which can be access from the menu object
+**note**: on open, close events related to the menu will need to be included in the custom function in order for them to work which can be access from the menu object

 ### Submenu Options